 In years 7, 8 & 9 pupils are organised according to year groups and there are typically four parallel forms.
 Most of the class teaching is by forms in these years, although setting is implemented in Maths, English and Science.

 From Year 10 pupils are no longer taught in forms as they have now chosen their own unique set of GCSE courses.

-Each pupil is a member of one of three Houses (Castlemaine, Essex and Raleigh) and there are regular House and inter-House activities and competitions.
+Each pupil is a member of one of four Houses (Arundel, Bodiam, Carrisbrooke and Dover) and there are regular House and inter-House activities and competitions.
 A pupil transferring from our Preparatory School into the Senior School will remain in the same House, as will siblings.
 House competition is principally of a sporting nature; however Chess, Music, Drama and Debating currently flourish.
 House meetings are held fortnightly.
 All members of teaching staff are assigned to a House, and offer support to the Head of House with House activities.

 The Tutor System